slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On authenticity

 <!--
+> *"Anything you loose by being real was fake."  -- Kanye West*

 - 5Cs: courage, congruence, confidence, calibration, conviction (integrity, honor, service, and generosity should be at the top of your list)
 - Core values: honesty everywhere.
 I dont want to be in place where I can’t be honest.
 I want to make relationships with a long term prospect.
 Flat hierarchy.
 I don’t want to be around hierarchical systems, I want to treat everybody as a peer.
 I don’t want to be around angry people.
 - Work for a cause, not for applause.
 Live life to express, not to impress.
 Don’t strive to make your presence noticed, just make your absence felt.